-It's been two years since Amazon's revolutionary Echo appeared and kicked the smart-home speaker industry.
+It's been five years since Amazon's revolutionary Echo appeared and sparked the smart home speaker industry.
 Now, there are more than a dozen Alexa speakers on the market, with more on the way.
-And while Amazon has launched plenty of other Alexa-enabled devices since then, it hasn't touched the original, until now.
-The second-generation Echo is not only less than the first-gen Echo, but it looks and sounds better, too, which is why it's at the top of our best smart speakers page.
+And while Amazon has launched plenty of other Alexa-enabled devices since then, the second-generation Echo remains an excellent step up from the first-gen Echo.
+Although the 2019 third-gen Echo took over at the top of our best smart speakers page, this iteration is still considered one of the best Alexa devices.

 Amazon hasn't really placed a premium on making its devices stylish.
 Just look at its phones, tablets and first-generation Echos.
 That's (hopefully) changing with the second-generation Echo.
 Not only is it more compact than the original, but it looks have greatly improved.

 Rather than an industrial-looking cylinder whose lower half is perforated with holes, the all-new Echo has a soft, fabric-colored exterior that blends better into your home decor.
 Yes, Amazon may be ripping off Google and Apple, but if you can't beat em….